Australian Haiku Moment

 Our own SSOA editor, Sharon Dean, is also an accomplished and often-published haiku poet – and one of her haiku has been chosen to be featured on the Australian Haiku Society website.

-It will remain on the main page for at least a week and is also included in the permanent Featured Haiku Archive along with a commentary.
+The haiku will remain on the main page for at least a week and will also be included in the permanent Featured Haiku Archive.
+It was chosen by the society’s secretary Simon Hanson and is accompanied by his commentary, which you can read below.

 the farmer calls